-If you need to go out in public, of course it's wise to keep a 6 foot distance from others, even 10 feet - so there's time to hold them up!
-Keeping them at a distance.
-Face-masks around your nose & mouth are advised - surgical-type face masks that are available to the public.
+If you need to go out in public, of course it's wise to keep a minimum 6 foot distance from others.
+Add a Face-mask around your nose & mouth - surgical-type face masks that are available to the public.
 Keep reusable ones clean & dry.
 Disposable ones can be reused if kept in a plastic bag & worn for a very short time.
 Otherwise, dispose of it & wear a new one the next outing.

 How tragic that by mid-May 2020 the U.S. death total from COVID-19 was 87,993.
 It's still rising.
 In a little more than four months more people died than just over 11 years in the Vietnam War: those 58,177 who paid that price [ref: US Military Operations: Casualty Breakdown.
 Retrieved from globalsecurity.org/military/ops/casualties.htm].
 My youth was during that horrific war era, and I remember watching those deaths on the news every evening.
 So these mounting numbers of COVID deaths are quite vivid in comparison.
 Two horrible tragedies.

 Our concern is that people stay safe, keep their families safe, and not spread the virus so that it will be over sooner - rather than continue over a longer and longer time.
 We'd like to be able to go out and socialize again.
 But doing so too soon will not help.